hakan212/Deloton-Exercise-Bikes/README.md

-# CS4: Deloton Exercise Bikes
+# Deloton Exercise Bikes

 ## Overview

 This repository contains data pipelines and applications for the Deloton Exercise Bikes company.
 The applications we have built allow Deloton to collect information about their users and rides.
+The online applications and pipelines are hosted with AWS services.
+Raw unstructured data is fed from a Kafka cluster on GCP, which is cleaned and loaded through our pipelines.

+## Deliverables

 The applications we have produced are: